-- 10.1 The school seeks to work in partnership with parents over matters of discipline, and it is part of the parents' obligations to the school to support the school rules. - 10.2 Parents will be informed as soon as reasonably practicable after it becomes clear that the pupil may face disciplinary action for a serious breach of discipline, unless the school is prevented from doing so by the police if they are involved. - 10.3 Parents will also be notified of disciplinary sanctions for minor breaches of discipline and may be contacted to discuss the matter if it is considered appropriate to do so.
+- 10.1 The School seeks to work in partnership with Parents over matters of discipline, and it is part of the Parents' obligations to the School to support the School rules, as is made clear in the Parent Contract Terms and Conditions which apply to all parents upon their child entering the School. - 10.2 Parents will be informed as soon as reasonably practicable after it becomes clear that the pupil may face disciplinary action for a serious breach of discipline, unless the School is prevented from doing so by the police, social services or other external agencies if they are involved. - 10.3 Parents will also be notified by email or telephone of any significant disciplinary sanctions for particular breaches of discipline and may be contacted to discuss the matter if it is considered appropriate to do so.
+Parents are asked to acknowledge receipt of the notification by return.